Large-scale Pre-training for Grounded Video Caption Generation: Abstract

 \section{Abstract}

-{\linespread{0.96}\selectfont We propose a novel approach for captioning and object grounding in video, where the objects in the caption are grounded in the video via temporally dense bounding boxes.
+We propose a novel approach for captioning and object grounding in video, where the objects in the caption are grounded in the video via temporally dense bounding boxes.
 We introduce the following contributions.
-First, we present a large-scale automatic annotation method that aggregates captions grounded with bounding boxes across individual frames into temporally dense and consistent bounding box annotations.
+First, we present a large-scale automatic annotation method that aggregates frame-level captions grounded with bounding boxes into temporally dense and consistent annotations.
 We apply this approach on the HowTo100M dataset to construct a large-scale pre-training dataset, named HowToGround1M.
 We also introduce a Grounded Video Caption Generation model, dubbed GROVE, and pre-train the model on HowToGround1M.
-Second, we introduce a new dataset, called iGround, of 3500 videos with manually annotated captions and dense spatio-temporally grounded bounding boxes.
+Second, we introduce iGround--a dataset of 3513 videos with manually annotated captions and dense spatio-temporally grounded bounding boxes.
 This allows us to measure progress on this challenging problem, as well as to fine-tune our model on this small-scale but high-quality data.
-Third, we demonstrate that our approach achieves state-of-the-art results on the proposed iGround dataset compared to a number of baselines, as well as on the VidSTG and ActivityNet-Entities datasets.
-We perform extensive ablations that demonstrate the importance of pre-training using our automatically annotated HowToGround1M dataset followed by fine-tuning on the manually annotated iGround dataset and validate the key technical contributions of our model. }
+Third, we demonstrate that our approach achieves state-of-the-art results on the proposed iGround dataset, as well as on the VidSTG, ActivityNet-Entities, GroundingYouTube, and YouCook-Interactions datasets.
+Our ablations demonstrate the importance of pre-training on our automatically annotated HowToGround1M dataset followed by fine-tuning on the manually annotated iGround dataset and validate the key technical contributions of our model.
+The dataset and code are available at \url{https://ekazakos.github.io/grounded_video_caption_generation/}.